-Non-contributory periods, such as periods when invalidity pension or temporary work incapacity benefit were paid, full-time university courses attendance (on condition of graduation), and conscript service or periods served as enlisted, mobilised or prisoner of war are counted when calculating old-age pensions and old-age pensions granted at a reduced standard age.
+Non-contributory periods, such as periods when child-raising leave, invalidity pension or temporary work incapacity benefit were paid, full-time university courses attendance (on condition of graduation), and conscript service or periods served as enlisted, mobilised or prisoner of war are counted when calculating old-age pensions and old-age pensions granted at a reduced standard age.

 This pension is calculated on the basis of a system of points, which are monthly calculated by dividing the gross wage or insured income of the applicant to the gross average wage earned at national level which is reported by the National Institute for Statistics for each month.